NotAnoobis/tool-transfer/README.md

 - `ftp $attacker_ip_ address`

-To upload files use the `-w` switch to enable anonymous write.
+To upload files use the `-w` switch to enable anonymous write and the PUT command.

 ### TFTP